edouardl/bt-sass-blank-theme/README.md

 - know Sass
 - npm installed
 - git installed
+- update to Gulp 4 if you have version >4.0 installed
 - active WordPress installation
 - (optional) livereload plugin installed in your browser